AppLovin (NYSE:APP) Updates FY 2021 Earnings Guidance

 AppLovin (NYSE:APP) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $2.65 billion-$2.70 billion.

-A number of brokerages have weighed in on APP.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell began coverage on shares of AppLovin in a research note on Monday, May 10th.
-They set a buy rating and a $69.00 target price for the company.
-Truist Securities began coverage on shares of AppLovin in a research note on Monday, May 10th.
-They set a buy rating and a $76.00 target price for the company.
-Oppenheimer began coverage on shares of AppLovin in a research note on Monday, May 10th.
-They set an outperform rating and a $70.00 target price for the company.
-Truist began coverage on shares of AppLovin in a research note on Monday, May 10th.
-They set a buy rating and a $76.00 target price for the company.
-Finally, JPMorgan Chase & Co. began coverage on AppLovin in a research note on Monday, May 10th.
-They issued an overweight rating and a $80.00 price objective for the company.
-One analyst has rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-The company presently has an average rating of Buy and a consensus target price of $75.00.
+Several equities analysts recently commented on the stock.
+Oppenheimer initiated coverage on shares of AppLovin in a research note on Monday, May 10th.
+They issued an outperform rating and a $70.00 price objective for the company.
+Citigroup initiated coverage on shares of AppLovin in a research note on Monday, May 10th.
+They set a buy rating and a $69.00 price target for the company.
+UBS Group initiated coverage on shares of AppLovin in a research note on Monday, May 10th.
+They set a buy rating and a $75.00 price target for the company.
+JPMorgan Chase & Co. initiated coverage on shares of AppLovin in a research note on Monday, May 10th.
+They set an overweight rating and a $80.00 price target for the company.
+Finally, Stifel Nicolaus initiated coverage on shares of AppLovin in a research note on Monday, May 10th.
+They set a hold rating and a $64.00 price target for the company.
+One equities research analyst has rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
+The stock presently has a consensus rating of Buy and a consensus price target of $75.00.

 AppLovin Company Profile